 Even though you may not make gains in muscle mass during Ramadan, you can at least preserve what you have if you keep your schedule up.

 2. Adjust Intensity

-In your regular schedule you are able to use huge weights when you do bench presses.
-90 lbs curls you handle without batting an eye.
+You do bench presses with huge weights in your regular workout schedule.
+You handle 90 lbs curls without batting an eye.
 But let’s say you do your workouts in the late afternoons and then try this intensity during Ramadan.
 It won’t work.
 On a typical Ramadan day you have fasted for 8 to 10 hours and a busy day is behind you.
 Under those circumstances pulling off your usual intensity is very hard to do.

-There is nothing wrong with you here: your carbohydrate reserves are depleted and carbohydrates are what let you work out with intensity.
+There is nothing wrong with you.
+Your carbohydrate reserves are depleted and carbohydrates are what let you work out with intensity.
 So go a bit lower with your intensity.

 Either adjust the weight or the number of reps.
 If you want to stay with the weights you normally train with, allow for doing fewer repetitions and lower the weight if you fail to reach your normal number of minimum repetitions.
 If you want to lower the weight right from the beginning, pick one that under the circumstances of the fast allows you a maximum of 12 – 15 reps.

 If you normally follow the rule of having several small doses of protein over the day, you of course can’t do that during Ramadan.